shujaatmirza/webpage/index.md

 #### Recent Highlights
 <hr>

-*Aug '25*: Honored to receive the *Distinguished Artifact Award* at the 34th USENIX Security Symposium for our work on reverse-engineering and jailbreaking safety guardrails in DALL·E models.
+*Aug '25*: Honored to receive the *Distinguished Artifact Award* at the 34th USENIX Security Symposium for [reverse-engineering and jailbreaking safety guardrails in DALL·E models](https://www.usenix.org/system/files/conference/usenixsecurity25/sec25cycle1-prepub-746-villa.pdf){:target="_blank"}.

 *July '25*: Contributed to Microsoft’s extensive red-teaming exercise for the OpenAI GPT-5 Reasoning model, assessing its capabilities in autonomy, persuasion, and deception.

 *July '25*: Excited to join the Program Committee for USENIX Security 2026.
 Awaiting your submissions!

-*April '25*: Our research on [reverse-engineering and jailbreaking safety filters in DALL·E models](https://www.usenix.org/system/files/conference/usenixsecurity25/sec25cycle1-prepub-746-villa.pdf){:target="_blank"} will be presented at USENIX Security 2025 in Seattle.

 *Dec '24*: Elevated to IEEE Senior Member in recognition of over 10 years of contributions to the profession.